mobizt/FirebaseClient/README.md

 There is no `JSON` library included in this `FirebaseClient` library.
 If you still prefer to use `FirebaseJson` functions as in the old library, you have to include it manually in your code.

-The `FirebaseJson` library can be installed via the Arduino's Library Manager and PlatformIO's Library Manager or can be download and install from the [FirebaseJson Repository](https://github.com/mobizt/FirebaseJson).
+The `FirebaseJson` library can be installed via the Arduino's Library Manager and PlatformIO's Library Manager or can be downloaded and install from the [FirebaseJson Repository](https://github.com/mobizt/FirebaseJson).

 For `JSON` payload, this library will use [`object_t`](/resources/docs/placeholders.md#object_t) as a `JSON` placeholder for the functions represents the `JSON` object but it does not have serialization/deserialization functionalities.
 See [`The Value Placeholders`](#the-value-placeholders) for more information.